WiredPulse/McAfee_ePO/HIPs_Rules/README.md

 # NOTE:
 Download the McAfee_ePO repository as a whole versus using the copy and paste method or using the right-click and save method.
 If you do either of the latter two options, there will be formatting issues.
 <br><br>

+# Importing Rules:
+1) Download the McAfee_ePO repository
+2) Unzip the respository
+3) Navigate and log into the McAfee ePO web console<br>
+4) Click Menu -> Policy -> Policy Catalog<br>
+5) Click 'Import'
+6) Click 'Coose' and navigate to the

+<br><br>
 # Rule Contents and Descriptions:
 The .xml contains the following rules: <br>